computersarecool/willynolan.com/_posts/research/2017-04-12-infrared-communication.md

     - p: 'There are also other messages that can be transmitted for repeat buttons or if the controller is operating with the "extended" NEC protocol (which doesn''t use the logical inverse of the address).'

-    - p: 'As an IR remote only flashes light, a logical question would be, how are the flashes interpreted as numbers?
+    - p: 'As an IR remote only flashes light, a logical question would be, how are the flashes interpreted as numbers?'

-IR communication uses 38khz modulation and the length of time in a burst determines which binary digit is being sent.
+    - p: 'IR communication uses 38khz modulation and the length of time in a burst determines which binary digit is being sent.
 Graphically this looks like:
 <img class="research-post" alt="IR modulation" src="https://www.sbprojects.net/knowledge/ir/necmodulation.png">
 Where the longer spaces between pulses indicate a 1 and shorter spaces indicate a 0.'